 The data showed that the adoption of different combinations of organic, inorganic fertilizers and biofertilizer had produced a significant effect on plant height of tomato (Table-1).
 The maximum plant height at 30, 60 and 90 days after transplanting (62.00 cm, 75.93 cm and 97.03 cm) was noted in treatment T11 (50% RDF + 50% FYM + Azotobacter + Azospirillum) followed by T12-50% RDF + 50% Vermicompost + Azotobacter + Azospirillum (60.36 cm, 72.46 cm and 95.36 cm) while the minimum plant height at 30, 60 and 90 days after transplanting (41.83 cm, 55.40 cm and 70.40 cm) was recorded from treatment T0 (control).
 It might be due to the increase in the nutrient availability and preponderance of different groups of microorganisms in the soil, which create a favourable condition for proper vegetative growth in general and increased plant height in particular.
 The highest dose of nitrogen might have enhanced cell division and formation of more tissues resulting in luxuriant vegetative growth and thereby increasing plant height.
 Similar results were found by [10], [11] and [12] in tomato crop.

 The data revealed that various treatments significantly enhanced the number of branches per plant at all stages of growth except at 90 days after transplanting and maximum number of branches per plant (16.33) branches were recorded with T11 (50% RDF + 50% FYM + Azotobacter + Azospirillum) followed by T12-50% RDF + 50% Vermicompost + Azotobacter + Azospirillumwith (15.67) branches while lowest number of branches per plant (8.33) were recorded with T0 (control).
-Similar results were found by [13] and [12] in tomato.
+Similar results were obtained by [13] and [12] for tomatoes.

-The minimum number of days to 50% flowering (24.33 days) were recorded with the application of T11-50% RDF + 50% FYM + Azotobacter + Azospirillum closely followed by T12-50% RDF + 50% Vermicompost + Azotobacter + Azospirillum (27.67) and T7-50% RDF + 50% FYM (29.00).
+The minimum number of days to 50% flowering (24.33 days) was recorded with the application of T11-50% RDF + 50% FYM + Azotobacter + Azospirillum, followed by T12-50% RDF + 50% Vermicompost + Azotobacter + Azospirillum (27.67), and T7-50% RDF + 50% FYM (29.00).
 The maximum (39.33) number of days to 50% flowering was found under the treatment T0 (control).
 Early 50% flowering might be due to the enhanced production of growth positive influence on the physiological activity of the plants thereby resulting in early flowering.
-The result of this study is in agreements with the finding of [12] in tomato.
+The results of this study are in agreement with those of [12] for tomatoes.

 The number of flowers per plant significantly varied among different treatment combinations.
 The data presented in above table clearly indicated that the maximum number of flower per plant (40.32) were recorded with the application of T11-50% RDF + 50% FYM + Azotobacter + Azospirillum closely followed by T12-50% RDF + 50% Vermicompost + Azotobacter+ Azospirillum (39.58) and T7-50% RDF + 50% FYM (37.62).
 The minimum number of flower per plant (28.25) was found under the treatment T0 (control).
 The treatment consisting of 50% NPK (RDF) along with the application of 50% nitrogen through vermicompost, showed a higher number of flowers per plant compared to other treatments.
 Several factors contribute to this outcome.
 Firstly, the presence of beneficial microorganisms in the treatments promotes nutrient availability and uptake, leading to improved plant health and increased flower production.
 These microorganisms enhance nutrient cycling, fix atmospheric nitrogen and solubilize phosphorus, providing essential elements for flower development.
 Secondly, the addition of organic nitrogen through vermicompost stimulates overall plant growth and reproductive processes, including flower initiation and development.
 Additionally, the balanced nutrient supply from these treatments supports the plant's energy reserves, allowing it to produce a greater number of flowers.
 Overall, the combination of beneficial microorganisms and organic nitrogen sources in these treatments contributes to enhanced flower production in tomato plants.
 The findings were earlier published by [14] and [12] in tomato.